|

 The Physics of Wireless Networks

-Scientific Measurements with Smartphones
+Scientific Measurements Using Smartphones

 Measurement Applications

-How Smartphones Work and Physical Principles
+How Smartphones Function and Physical Principles

-Element Physical Principle
+| Element | Physical Principle |

-Touchscreen Uses electrical conductivity to detect touch.
+| Touch Screen | Uses electrical conductivity to detect touch. |

-Accelerometer Measures accelerations and detects orientation.
+| Accelerometer | Measures accelerations and detects orientation. |

-Gyroscope Uses vibrations to determine spatial orientation.
+| Gyroscope | Uses vibrations to determine spatial orientation. |

-Light Sensor Detects light intensity using photodetectors.
+| Light Sensor | Detects light intensity using photodetectors. |

-GPS Based on the principles of triangulation and satellite signals.
+| GPS | Based on triangulation principles and satellite signals. |

-Microphone Converts acoustic vibrations into electrical signals.
+| Microphone | Converts acoustic vibrations into electrical signals. |

-Pressure Sensor Measures variations in atmospheric pressure.
+| Pressure Sensor | Measures variations in atmospheric pressure. |

-Bluetooth Based on the principle of short-range radio transmission.
+| Bluetooth | Based on the principle of short-range radio transmission. |

-Key Components of a Smartphone
+The Key Components of a Smartphone

 Sensors: High-Performance Measurement Tools